 - Fowlpox is a severe infection that is caused by the avian pox virus.
-Chickens can get the wet form of Fowlpox by inhaling infected dust particles in the form of aerosols.
+Chickens can get the wet form of Fowlpox by inhaling or ingesting infected dust particles in the form of aerosols.

 - Sour crop, also called thrush or candidiasis, is a yeast infection of the crop, a little pocket on the back of the throat that buffers the food a chicken eats.
 The yeast is a Candida fungus that occurs naturally in the microflora but can grow out of control.

 |disease||parasitic infection affecting the mouth and throat||viral infection affecting the upper respiratory system and digestive system||yeast infection affecting the chicken’s crop|

 |type of sores||yellow cheesy canker-like sores||ulcerous cheesy white/yellow patches||white patches|

 |pathogen species||Trichomonas Gallinae||avian pox virus||Candida Albicans|